aleskucera/axion/docs/implementation/engine.md

     logger: Optional[HDF5Logger | NullLogger] = NullLogger,
 )
 ```
-The core of the iteration.
-It solves the linear system for `Δλ` (the change in constraint forces) using a **Conjugate Residual (CR)** iterative solver.
+The [`cr_solver`](https://github.com/aleskucera/axion/blob/main/src/axion/optim/cr.py#L62-L158){:target="_blank"} method is the core of the iteration.
+It solves the linear system and updates the `self.data.delta_lambda` (the change in constraint impulses) using a **Conjugate Residual (CR)** iterative solver.
 This step runs for `linear_iters`.
 Since the system is represented in a matrix-free form, the solver uses matrix-free operator to compute required quantities efficiently.

 ```python